erikaduan/introductory_maths/03_scripts/02_vectors-usages.md

 # Vector orthogonality

-Vector orthoganality is used to describe vector perpendicularity to vectors in any number of dimensions.
+Vector orthogonality is used to describe vector perpendicularity to vectors in any number of dimensions.
 Mathematically, a pair of vectors
 ![x](https://latex.codecogs.com/png.latex?x "x") and
 ![y](https://latex.codecogs.com/png.latex?y "y") are orthogonal